 Patient Agreement and Consent

-As mentioned above, providers must obtain a patient’s verbal or written agreement before providing or billing for CCM services.
-Medicare wants to ensure that patients understand the types of medical services that may be offered, as well as their possible financial obligations.
-Consent must be documented in the patient’s medical record, and must show that the patient was informed of:
+Before providing or billing for CCM services, providers must obtain a patient’s verbal or written consent.
+The consent must be documented in the patient’s medical record and must show that the patient was informed of:

 - The availability of CCM services

-- Any applicable cost-sharing, including the patient’s deductible, co-pay, and co-insurance
+- Any applicable cost-sharing, including deductibles, co-pays, and co-insurance

-- That only one practitioner can furnish and be paid for CCM services during a calendar month
+- That only one practitioner can furnish and be paid for CCM services per month

 - The right to stop CCM services at any time (effective at the end of the calendar month)